How good was Michael Jordan, really?

 So the way any normal basketball fan would try to answer this question is by going to the stats, right?

 You'd look up any given game, you'll see how many points he had, how many blocks, how many assists.
+But then you start asking yourself, how do they know how many he had?

 Well, the answer is that an official in the stadium entered those things into a database.
+And like, okay, points are easy.

 You know, you put in one point for a free throw, two points for a layup, three points for a three-pointer.
+Simple.

-that fans end up viewing as somewhere between objective truth and almost scripture.
+But everything else, blocks, assists, they're kind of judgment calls, those numbers that get etched into basketball history as records that fans end up viewing as somewhere between objective truth and almost scripture.

 A lot of those numbers are just something we assume happened.
+Like my butt assumes it's touching my chair.

-I started thinking about this after I listened to an episode of one of my favorite podcasts, Pablo Torre Finds Out, where they pulled on this thread of NBA stats and they sort of ended up unraveling the whole sweater.
+I started thinking about this after I listened to an episode of one of my favorite podcasts, Pablo Torre Finds Out, where they pulled on this thread of NBA stats.

+So we wanted to share it with you.
 As they say in the episode, in a very unexplainable way, the deeper we go in NBA history, it feels like the more we don't know.

 Okay, here's Pablo.

 Tom Haverstrow, it is a pleasure to have you in the flesh at this desk with revelations to present to me.
+Happy to be here, Pablo.

-You being a protagonist of this story matters because this story begins really in
+You being a protagonist of this story matters because this story begins really in my

-where the celebrities there in the VIP room, which is very well guarded, by the way, those celebrities include people like you.
+Yeah.
+Where the celebrities there in the VIP room, which is very well guarded, by the way, those celebrities include people like you.

 Because

-we'll get to the big names and sports, but like you made your career on numbers, right?
+we'll get to the big names and sports, but like you made your career on numbers.
+Right?

 I grew up loving basketball, playing basketball, baseball, football, and just loving the math side of the game.
+And then kind of broke into ESPN being a stats researcher.

 The biggest break I could ever imagine is at 25 years old, I'm going down to Miami to cover LeBron James, Dwayne Wade, and Chris Bosch in 2010 at a time when analytics wasn't a word.

-So you were like putting these historical performances into statistical context as a matter of the beat that you were on.
+So you were like putting these historical performances into statistical context

-Like when Skip Bayless is saying, oh, LeBron doesn't have a clutch gene, I actually go into the data and I say, like, actually, here's what the data says.
+Like when Skip Bayless is saying, oh, LeBron doesn't have a clutch gene.

+I actually go into the data and I say, like, actually, here's what the data says.
 He's much more efficient than Dwayne Wade and Kobe Bryant and Ray Allen.

 And so when we go to Sloan,

-A thing that started at an MIT lecture hall, by the way, right?
+which is a thing that started at an MIT lecture hall, by the way, right?

 That has since bloomed, mutated into something that takes over like the largest convention centers in Boston, as it will this Friday, actually.